magnetsystems/r2m-plugin-ios/README.md

 __Step 4: Apply Podfile__

 You should also see an error in the debug area window if you haven't installed the R2M SDK for iOS.

 ![rest2mobile podfile warning](doc/img/R2M-podfile-warning.jpg)

 In this case, copy the Podfile snippet, and close Xcode.
-Then go to your Xcode project folder and create a podFile and paste the Podfile snippet into it.
+Then go to your Xcode project folder and create a Podfile and paste the Podfile snippet into it.
 It should look like this, be sure to replace <code>r2mdemoTests</code> with the actual test directory name corresponding to your project ({YourProjectName}Tests)
 ```ruby
 platform :ios, '7.0'